Average Video Views

 2. Proving that video games should be about having fun!
 Many out there would denounce a player for not playing 100% perfectly or optimally but I want to prove that it’s not always about being the ‘best’.
 Even at high levels of play, you can mess around, do crazy things, and have your own style, whether it’s in a single-player city-builder or in competitive multiplayer.
 They really are just video games and having fun should be the number one priority.

 3. Fostering a knowledgeable gaming culture of positivity and responsibility!
 A positive gaming community is good for everyone in terms of sharing knowledge, learning skills, and grouping up to play some multiplayer games without toxicity, maybe even making some friends.
-We all should also be informed about the gaming industry and do proper research before buying into a new game, along with being able to talk about gaming issues calmly and open to new ideas to allow better understanding.
+We all should also be informed about the gaming industry and do proper research before buying into a new game, along with being able to talk about gaming issues calmly and be open to new ideas to allow better understanding.